microsoft/JSTSdocs/articles/types/jsdoc.md

 As you can see, we can prefix sections in JsDoc with terms such as `@param` and `@return` to describe the behavior of the `createAnimal` function.
 In JsDoc, terms beginning with `@` have special meanings, and are called *tags*.
 The text between curly braces are descriptions of *types*, which can be used by the developer to check that they are using a variable correctly &mdash; they should precede the *name* of the construct being described, if applicable.
 In the example above, knowing that `weight` is a number can inform the developer to avoid calling `weight.length`.
 Moreover, if the result of `createAnimal` is assigned to a variable, the return type of createAnimal propagates to the assigned value.

-The type annotations supported include both jsdoc and TypeScript syntax.
-For example, `kind` is described as a union of string-literals, and the return type is an object containing each of the parameters as properties.
-We give details in (section link?) below.
+Both Jsdoc and TypeScript type annotations are supported.
+For example, `kind` is described as a union of string literals using TypeScript syntax.

-Finally, the text spans before the first tag and after parameter names are *descriptions*, which shows up as part of quickinfo anytime you hover over a construct that is documented
+Finally, the text spans before the first tag and after parameter names are *descriptions*, which shows up as part of quickinfo anytime you hover over a construct that is documented.

 <img src="../../images/jsdoc-quickinfo.png" width="1000px"/>